trekhleb/javascript-algorithms/src/data-structures/tree/segment-tree/README.md

 # Segment Tree

-A segment tree is a data structure designed to perform certain array operations efficiently - especially those involving range queries.

-A common application is the [Range Minimum Query](https://en.wikipedia.org/wiki/Range_minimum_query) (RMQ) problem, where we are given an array of numbers and need to support operations of updating values of the array and finding the minimum of a contiguous subarray.
-A segment tree implementation for the RMQ problem takes `O(n)` to initialize, and `O(log n)` per query or update.
-The "minimum" operation can be replaced by any array operation (such as sum).
+In computer science, a segment tree also known as a statistic tree is a tree data structure used for storing information about intervals, or segments.
+It allows querying which of the stored segments contain a given point.
+It is, in principle, a static structure; that is, it's a structure that cannot be modified once it's built.
+A similar data structure is the interval tree.

-A segment tree is a binary tree with contiguous sub-arrays as nodes.
+A segment tree is a binary tree.
 The root of the tree represents the whole array.
 The two children of the root represent the first and second halves of the array.
 Similarly, the children of each node corresponds to the two halves of the array corresponding to the node.
-If the array has size `n`, we can prove that the segment tree has size at most `4n`.
-Each node stores the minimum of its corresponding sub-array.

-In the implementation, we do not explicitly store this tree structure, but represent it using a `4n` sized array.
-The left child of node i is `2i+1` and the right child is `2i+2`.
-This is a standard way to represent segment trees, and lends itself to an efficient implementation.

-We build the tree bottom up, with the value of each node being the minimum of its children's values.
-This will take time `O(n)`, with one operation for each node.
-Updates are also done bottom up, with values being recomputed starting from the leaf, and up to the root.
+We build the tree bottom up, with the value of each node being the "minimum" (or any other function) of its children's values.
+This will take `O(n log n)` time.
 The number of operations done is the height of the tree, which is `O(log n)`.
-To answer queries, each node splits the query into two parts, one sub-query for each child.
+To do range queries, each node splits the query into two parts, one sub-query for each child.
 If a query contains the whole subarray of a node, we can use the precomputed value at the node.
 Using this